wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/get-data/includes/8-performance-issues.md

     source.** Power Query and Power Query Editor are built to allow you to process the data, however, the processing power required to do this may lower performance in other areas of your reports.
-It is generally good practice to process as much as possible in the native data source.
+It is good practice to process as much as possible in the native data source.

 -   **Use native SQL queries.** When using DirectQuery for SQL